A regiment of Black and Native American men come together to fight for America’s freedom until it is won at Yorktown.

 Years later, when the African and Native American men began applying for pensions, Onley would come to their aid, giving nothing but praise for them in his letters to government officials.
 In his disbandment order, he said, these “brave officers and men [I] have had the honor to command…their valor and good conduct displayed on every occasion when called upon to face the enemy in the field and of their prompt obedience to order and discipline through every stage of service.”

-I believe a movie about the First Rhode Island could open up more opportunities for the role of African Americans in the American Revolution to be told.
-From Crispus Attucks, the first man killed during the Boston Massacre, to Prince Estabrook at Lexington and Concord, to Salem Poor and Peter Salem at Bunker Hill, to the black sailors who rowed Washington across the Delaware, to Jack Sisson, who took part in the raid on Newport to capture British general Richard Prescott.
+I believe a movie about the First Rhode Island could open up more opportunities for the role of African Americans in the American Revolution to be told in film.
+From Crispus Attucks, the first man killed during the Boston Massacre, to Prince Estabrook at Lexington and Concord, to Salem Poor and Peter Salem at Bunker Hill and Billy Flora at Great Bridge, Virginia to the black sailors who rowed Washington across the Delaware, to Jack Sisson, who took part in the raid on Newport to capture British general Richard Prescott.
 To Agrippa Hull, aide and medical assistant who inspired the Polish Engineer Tadeusz Kościuszko to become an abolitionist, to Oscar Marion, who rode with the Swamp Fox, to Esaias Bowman, John Brody and Andrew Ferguson at King’s Mountain, and James Armistead Lafayette, who served as a double agent during the Yorktown Campaign, African American men played a ubiquitous and integral role in securing America’s freedom during the Revolution.
 Every colony had a battalion of black men in their line, with an estimated 20% of the Rhode Island Line being men of color.
 It is believed that nearly eight thousand men of color served in the American armies and aboard naval and privateer vessels.
 A Hessian officer noted regarding the Continental Army, “You never see a regiment in which there are not negroes.”
 It is possible that the last thing the British spy John Andre saw on this earth was a battalion of African American men.

 And not just men, but women of African descent as well.
 There’s Mammy Kate, who won her freedom after spiriting her master out of British custody by placing him in a laundry basket that she balanced on her head.
 There is the remarkable Phillis Wheatley, who, despite the trauma of the Atlantic Slave Trade, wrote so many brilliant poems that she had to go to court to prove she was the author.
 And won!
 Her poetry influenced the Founding Fathers, including on George Washington’s decision to allow free men of color and slaves into the Continental ranks.
 It is not a coincidence that many “Firsts” of African American women winning in courts and legal circles coincided with the Revolutionary Period.